Plymouth Sod Installation Services

 Professional Site Assessment & Soil Testing Requirements for Plymouth’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is essential in Plymouth’s glacial till and rocky upland soils.
-Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
-Local soils are typically acidic (pH 5.5–6.5); lime applications of 50–100 lbs per 1,000 sq ft are often needed to reach the target pH of 6.0–7.0.
-The USDA Web Soil Survey provides detailed mapping of glacial till, marine clay, and urban fill, informing drainage and amendment strategies.
-Site preparation includes vegetation removal, rough grading (1–2% slope from structures), compost incorporation, and final grading with 4–6 inches of screened loam.
-Infrastructure protection requires Dig Safe (811) notification at least 72 hours in advance.
+A comprehensive site assessment is essential in Plymouth, where glacial till, rocky upland soils, marine clay, and urban fill are common.
+Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, analyzing pH, NPK, organic matter, texture, compaction, and contamination.
+Local soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often required to achieve the target pH of 6.0–7.0.
+The USDA Web Soil Survey provides valuable data on drainage and seasonal water tables.
+Site preparation includes removing existing vegetation, rough grading (minimum 1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
+Dig Safe (811) notification is mandatory at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection